International Center for Journalists: Knight International Journalism Fellowships

 The Knight International Journalism Fellowships program pairs global media professionals with partner media organizations in countries where there are opportunities for meaningful and measurable change.
 The program, launched in 1994 with support from the John S. and James L. Knight Foundation, now also receives support from the Bill & Melinda Gates Foundation.

-International Journalists’ Network (IJNet)
+International Journalists' Network (IJNet)

-The International Journalists’ Network (IJNet) is an online service that provides information on a wide range of training opportunities to a global network of journalists and media development organizations.
+The International Journalists' Network (IJNet) is an online service that provides news, advice and information on a range of training and job opportunities to a global network of journalists and media development organizations.
 The site offers social networking tools, discussion spaces, and forums.
-IJNet also sends weekly email bulletins in Arabic, English, Chinese, Persian, Portuguese, Russia, and Spanish to more than 71,000 media professionals.
+IJNet also sends weekly email bulletins in Arabic, English, Chinese, Persian, Portuguese, Russian, and Spanish.

 IJNet keeps track of media training and other assistance efforts in 150 countries, enabling donors and journalism training organizations to maximize resources and avoid duplication.
 Support for IJNet comes from the Eurasia Foundation, the John S. and James L. Knight Foundation, the National Endowment for Democracy, the Open Society Institute, and friends of ICFJ.